cnjboards/MaTouch_SimpleOBD2/README.md

 # MaTouch_SimpleOBD2
-This example extends the SimpleCan example and adds vehicle OBD2 polling.
+This example extends the MaTouch_SimpleCan example by adding OBD2 PID polling.
 Code is written to support 2 display sizes, the 2.1" and the 1.28" MaTouch round tft displays.
 This example is provided as-is.
-There are no guarantees this will work for your vehicle.
+There are no guarantees this will work for your vehicle although it was tested on 2 different makes as well as a generic DIY OBD2 ECU emulator.

 Canbus and 12V adapter boards can be found here: